Skip to main content

 Amending personal information

-If you believe that "personal information" held by Tourism WA about you is inaccurate, incomplete, out of date or misleading you may apply to have the information amended.
+If you believe that "personal information" held by Tourism WA about you is inaccurate, incomplete, out of date, or misleading, you may apply to have the information amended.

 There are no fees or charges for amending personal information.